Mount Kinabalu

-The mountain and its surroundings are among the most important biological sites in the world, with between 5,000 and 6,000 species of plants, 326 species of birds, and more than 100 mammalian species identified.
-Among this rich collection of wildlife are famous species such as the gigantic Rafflesia plants and orangutans.
-Mount Kinabalu has been accorded UNESCO World Heritage status.
+The mountain and its surroundings have exceptional biodiversity, with 5,000 to 6,000 species of plants, 326 species of birds, and over 100 mammalian species identified.
+Among this rich collection of wildlife are famous species such as the Rafflesia plants and orangutans.

-Low's Peak can be climbed by a person in good physical condition and there is no need for mountaineering equipment at any point on the main route, but climbers must be accompanied by accredited guides at all times due to national park regulations and may experience altitude sickness.
+Low's Peak can be climbed by a person in good physical condition without mountaineering equipment on the main route.
+However, climbers must be accompanied by accredited guides at all times due to national park regulations and the risk of experiencing altitude sickness.

 Geology

-Mount Kinabalu is essentially a massive pluton formed from granodiorite which is intrusive into sedimentary and ultrabasic rocks, and forms the central part, or core, of the Kinabalu massif.
+Mount Kinabalu is a massive pluton formed from granodiorite which is intrusive into sedimentary and ultrabasic rocks, and forms the central part, or core, of the Kinabalu massif.
 The granodiorite is intrusive into strongly folded strata, probably of Eocene to Miocene age, and associated ultrabasic and basic igneous rocks.
-It was pushed up from the earth's crust as molten rock millions of years ago.
+It was pushed up from the Earth's crust as molten rock millions of years ago.
 In geological terms, it is a very young mountain as the granodiorite cooled and hardened only about 10 million years ago.